mirror/dd-wrt/src/router/curl/docs/cmdline-opts/proxy-cert.md

   - proxy-key
   - proxy-cert-type
 Example:
-  - --proxy-cert file -x https://proxy $URL
+  - --proxy-cert file -x https://proxy.example $URL
 ---

 # `--proxy-cert`

 Use the specified client certificate file when communicating with an HTTPS proxy.
-The certificate must be in PKCS#12 format if using Secure Transport, or PEM format if using any other engine.
+The certificate must be PEM format.
 If the optional password is not specified, it is queried for on the terminal.
 Use --proxy-key to provide the private key.